release-drafter/release-drafter/README.md

 The above config controls the output of the `$RESOLVED_VERSION` variable.

 If a pull requests is found with the label `major`/`minor`/`patch`, the corresponding version key will be incremented from a semantic version.
 The maximum out of major, minor and patch found in any of the pull requests will be used to increment the version number.
-For pull requests without any of the assigned labels, the `default` will be assigned.
+If no pull requests are found with the assigned labels, the `default` will be assigned.

 ## Change Template Variables